Modern valence bond theory: Complete active space valence bond method (CASVB)

 This is a method that often gets confused as a traditional VB method.
 Instead, this is a localization procedure that maps the full configuration interaction Hartree-Fock wavefunction (CASSCF) onto valence bond structures.

 Spin-coupled theory

 There are a large number of different valence bond methods.
 Most use n valence bond orbitals for n electrons.
 If a single set of these orbitals is combined with all linear independent combinations of the spin functions, we have spin-coupled valence bond theory.
 The total wave function is optimized using the variational method by varying the coefficients of the basis functions in the valence bond orbitals and the coefficients of the different spin functions.
 In other cases only a sub-set of all possible spin functions is used.
 Many valence bond methods use several sets of the valence bond orbitals.
-It is important to note here that different authors use different names for these different valence bond methods.
+Different authors use different names for these different valence bond methods.